u-eff-gee/Horst/README.md

  * create interactive plots
  * set the name of the output file
  * write the correlation matrix of the fit
+ * run only the TopDown procedure, and not the fit
  * change the verbosity of `horst`

 To see a short description of the options, type